ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/primary-result.md

 ## enableDuplicateFilter

 The duplicated text result will be filtered.
 The barcode reader will not output the result for the same barcode a second time if the second scan is within 3 seconds of the first.
-The property is enabled by default.

 ```objc
 @property (nonatomic, assign) BOOL enableDuplicateFilter;